Customs Audit in Dubai, UAE

 - Failure in retaining sufficient transaction records – business entities are required to retain all relevant documents for five years starting from the transaction date;

 - Imports entered incorrectly – all imported items are to be declared with the customs according to the form that was initially approved.
 Items are to be described accurately and classified correctly and surplus goods have to be reported.
-Any item not ordered, promotional goods, and samples also have to be entered.
-If merchandise was already received but were not included in entries with customs, application needs to be lodged in order to amend entries and it has to be done immediately.
-A voluntary payment for additional duty won’t be penalized.
+Any item not ordered, promotional goods and samples also have to be entered.
+If merchandise was already received but was not included in entries with customs, the application needs to be lodged in order to amend entries and it has to be done immediately.
+Voluntary payment for additional duty won’t be penalized.
 Importers are subject to fines and penalties for errors that are detected during a customs official audit.
-For duty that was already paid but merchandise wasn’t received, applicant should claim duty refund.
+For duty that was already paid but the merchandise wasn’t received, the applicant should claim duty refund.

 - Origin identified incorrectly – country of origin confirmation has to be provided in order for an entity to claim the preferential duties or rates

-If you want to know more regarding customs audit and customs reconciliation in UAE, call us today to book a consultation!
+If you want to know more regarding professional clearance letter audits, customs audits, and customs reconciliation in UAE, call us today to book a consultation!